oscarlr-TRs/EH-expansion-evaluator/README.md

     10	T/F_Expansions
 ```
 ## Model
 The model is a Random Forest classifier with 12 features trained on more than 3,400 manually curated IGV screenshots of read pileups overlapping predicted expansions from Expansion Hunter.
+The most predictive features are the flanking reads followed by spanning reads and in-repeat reads.